Sheikh-H/Blog/_posts/2025-12-13-thinking-of-studying-coding.md

 image:
   path: /thinking-of-coding/studying-tech.jpg  # Add image path if your post has an image
   #lqip: data:image/...           # Add the low-quality image placeholder (base64) if needed
-  alt: Image From Pexels - Studying Coding       # Image alt text for accessibility
+  alt: Image From Pexels.com - Studying Coding       # Image alt text for accessibility
 share_image: /thinking-of-coding/share-image.jpg  # Share image for social media
 # Optional for rendering with Liquid (use if needed for custom rendering)
 render_with_liquid: false  # Set to true if you want to disable default Markdown rendering